Addiction | 6 min read

 Things to Keep in Mind

 If you see yourself or someone you know in the above descriptions, know that an addiction problem doesn’t go away on its own.
-Addiction will continue to get worse for as long as substance abuse continues.
+Addiction will continue to get worse as long as substance abuse continues.
 Also, know that if you want to stop, you don’t have to do it alone.

 Detox and addiction treatment programs provide the level of support you need to break addiction’s hold on your life.
 Like addiction, recovery happens in stages, but nothing happens until you take that first step.

 If you’re struggling with a drug or alcohol problem and seeking substance abuse programs in New Jersey or New York, contact Ascendant today.
-It will be the most important step you can take at this point in your life.
+It will be the most critical step you can take at this point in your life.
 Our New York alcohol detox and treatment program can help you regain control of your life and begin your recovery journey with fresh hope and support.

 Ascendant New York Editorial Guidelines